Texas set to pass transgender bathroom law for schools

 “Bathrooms divided us then and bathrooms divide us now.
 Separate but equal is not equal at all,” Thompson said, drawing floor applause.

 Republican Gov. Greg Abbott has said he wants to sign a bathroom bill into law.
-House Speaker Joe Straus, a Republican from San Antonio, has been even more vocal opposing one — saying it could hurt a Texas economy that has been among the country’s strongest in recent years.
+House Speaker Joe Straus, a Republican from San Antonio, has been vocal in his opposition, warning it could hurt the Texas economy that has been among the country’s strongest in recent years.

 Top firms, chambers of commerce and lobbyists also have decried the bathroom bill in all forms as bad for business.
 Many Hollywood actors and music stars have suggested state boycotts, and the NFL and NBA have expressed concerns about it passing — even though Houston successfully hosted this year’s Super Bowl.